4GeeksAcademy/python-beginner-programming-exercises/exercises/01-Console/README.md

 In Python, we use **print** to make the computer write anything we want (the content of a variable, a given string, etc.) in something called "the console".

-Every programming language has a console, as it was the only way to interact with the users at the beginning (before Windows or macOS arrived).
+Every programming language has a console, as it was the only way to interact with the users at the beginning (before Windows, Linux or macOS arrived).

 Today, printing in the console is mostly used as a monitoring and debugging tool, ideal for leaving a trace of the content of variables during the program's execution.